Alvarsson/rust_lalrpop_compiler/HOME_EXAM.md

 ### My semantics
-The granularity of the SOS is in small-step, this allows for reduction for each step.
+The granularity of the SOS is generally in big-step.
 A transition rule is written as:

 ![](../master/images/transRule.png)